 Culture never fails to leave its impact on businesses and has always held its space during any important business propositions.
-Companies who have brought down positive changes in their work culture have hugely benefited by these practices.
+Companies who have brought about positive changes in their work culture have hugely benefited by these practices.

 In the last decade, almost every organization has undergone a change in its business culture and has gone through a tremendous transformation.
 That is because everyone believed the fact that ‘for long-term success of an organization the style of their management needs to be designed according to its culture.’
 Modern companies didn’t fail to challenge the value of rigid corporate culture.
 In addition to that, they also embraced the modern ethos which promotes productivity and employee happiness.